InstallerLegacy/virtualhub.eu.org/docs/1970s/1971/os8/simh/index.md

 image: ./OS8-SIMH-3.webp
 description: 'We can run !
 OS/8 on the SIMH PDP-8 emulator.
 First, we need to download the !
 OS/8 kit.
 You can download the kit needed to run !
 OS/8 on the SIMH PDP-8 emulator from the "SIMH Legacy" website:'
 sidebar_position: 1
 sidebar_label: "!
-OS/8 Unix on SIMH"
+OS/8 on SIMH"
 ---

 # How to install !
 OS/8 on SIMH?